Inquiry opens applications to attend August preliminary hearing

 Please note, the preliminary hearing will be livestreamed on YouTube and on the Inquiry’s website on both days, with a transcription available after the event.

-Let’s Be Heard, the Inquiry’s listening project, is inviting people who were impacted by decisions made in Scotland between 1 January 2020 and 31 December 2022 to share their experiences of the pandemic, and any lessons they believe should be learned.
+Let’s Be Heard, the Inquiry’s public participation project, is inviting people who were impacted by decisions made in Scotland between 1 January 2020 and 31 December 2022 to share their experiences of the pandemic, and any lessons they believe should be learned.
 This is the main channel in which the public will be able to engage with the Inquiry and help inform its reports.